cresta/allow-cresta-s3-data-transfer/README.md

 4. Fill in all the required parameters
 5. Click Create stack

-Wait for the stack creation to complete, then, in CloudFormation Stack view, click on Outputs tab.
-Take a screenshot of the outputs, and provide it to your Cresta Project Manager.
+Wait for the stack creation to complete.
+Then, in CloudFormation Stack view, click on Outputs tab.
+Take a screenshot of the outputs, and provide it to your Cresta account manager.